-Lab Manager Catheryn Shaw, doctoral student in music education and neuroimaging science, prepares to be a volunteer during the intensive training summer workshop for Ioanna Fillipiddi a doctoral student who has come to the lab from the UK to learn fMRI network neuroimaging techniques for music and brain science.
-Matt Hill, lab manager for JSNN's clean room and MRI assistant operator to Catheyrn Shaw, assists.
+Lab Managers and doctoral students in music education, and neuroimaging science, prepare a volunteer during the intensive training summer workshop for Ioanna Fillipiddi a doctoral student who has come to the lab from the UK to learn fMRI network neuroimaging techniques for music and brain science.
+Matt Hill, lab manager for JSNN's clean room and MRI assistant operator assists.

 Ioanna and Chelsea preparing for fMRI data collection.
 Ioanna is collecting data for her doctoral research.

 Sebastian and Dillon work on understandingnet magnetization and dephasing of spins in functional magnetic resonance imaging using the physics of MRI taught by Dr. Robert A. Kraft, MRI physicist for the lab from Wake Forest University Baptist Medical Center.

 Winners Sebastian Sanchez Avery Sanov and Bethany Sanov for their NetSci brain connectivity research.

 Grace Vu, NetSci student at NC State University.
 Grace is a violist (viola) and is interested in the effects of musical training and has been with the lab for two years.
 She is majoring in computer science.